New York Aquarium: 1920s to 1940s

 In 1921, Townsend announced that the Zoological Society would construct an electric plant in the basement, replacing a steam plant on the south side of the aquarium building, and then install two tanks in the space formerly occupied by the steam plant.
 This work was funded by a bequest from Mrs. Russell Sage.
 By early 1923, the Zoological Society was carrying out the renovations at a cost of $86,000.
 In June 1923, the board voted to give $76,500 for the construction of an additional story above the building.
 The Zoological Society planned to add deeper tanks on the second floor, expanding exhibition space by 20 percent.
 By then, the aquarium had two million annual visitors.
 The expansion was largely completed by early 1924.

 Townsend announced in 1926 that Castle Garden would undergo further modifications at a cost of $225,000.
 The plans included constructing a third story for workrooms and laboratory space, installing tanks behind the building, adding a new mechanical plant in the basement, and covering the facade with a gray cement finish.
 The Castle Garden Aquarium remained popular in the 1930s, with two million visitors per year, including 50,000 on a single day in 1934, a new record for the aquarium.
-Two laboratories were built on the structure's third story in 1940, and a new metal dome was installed above the building he same year.
+Two laboratories were built on the structure's third story in 1940, and a new metal dome was installed above the building the same year.
 By then, the aquarium's acting director Charles M. Breder Jr. wished to develop a new building nearby, as he believed the aquarium had outgrown Castle Garden.

 In February 1941, Triborough Bridge and Tunnel Authority Commissioner Robert Moses announced that he would demolish Castle Garden when the park was rebuilt during the Brooklyn–Battery Tunnel's construction.
 The city government closed the New York Aquarium and moved some fish and turtles to other aquariums in late 1941; other fish were released into the Atlantic Ocean.